 As an added membership benefit, in 1990, SMA Travel developed the SMA Travel Club.
-Members of the travel club enjoy special discounts offered on many airline carriers, tours, cruises, car rentals, and hotels.
+Members of the travel club enjoy special discounts offered by selected tour companies, cruises, car rentals, and hotels.
 In addition, Travel Club members receive a monthly newsletter highlighting special trips and promotions in addition to important travel information.